bigapplestrat/GitHubTutorial/README.md

 ![Pull request screen on GitHub](./images/pr-screen.gif)

 The top is information about your pull request with a title and message, if you've added one.
-If you scoll down, you can see the changes you've made.
+If you scroll down, you can see the changes you've made.
 If you're satisfied with the changes, go on ahead and click on the green "Create pull request" button and wait for your pull request to be accepted!